Cavan and Leitrim Railway

-Early years
+Development

-Perhaps it was the brainchild of the Earl of Kingston of Kilronan Castle, Ballyfarnon, to bring prosperity to this part of Ireland.
+The line had the support of Henry King-Tenison, 8th Earl of Kingston of Kilronan Castle, Ballyfarnon, who wanted to bring prosperity to this part of Ireland.
 In September 1883, a public meeting in Ballinamore declared that a light railway and tramway would open up the coal and iron districts of Arigna and Lough Allen.
 The Cavan, Leitrim & Roscommon Light Railway & Tramway Company was set up with a guaranteed capital of £202,000 in 40,400 shares of £5 each.
-Chairman of the board was the Rt.Hon.
-The Earl of Kingston D.L., Kilronan Castle.
+Chairman of the board was The Rt.
+Hon.
+The Earl of Kingston, D.L., Kilronan Castle.